-To evaluate the importance of our findings for the dynamic adjustment process of variables within a structural framework, we adapt a relatively standard New Keynesian model with searchand-matching in labor markets as in Mortensen and Pissarides (1994).
-We also view this exercise as an opportunity to determine the extent to which a canonical model can fit our empirical facts.
 The model features several frictions.
-Motivated by the observation that the provision of publicly available information moves consumers' expectations which contrasts with a full-information rational expectations view of the world, we allow for sticky information in the inflation expectations formation process, similar to Mankiw and Reis (2002).
-In a novel interpretation of how information stickiness can play out, we calibrate the degree of information stickiness to be consistent with the estimated effect that new information from treatments has on our respondents' inflation expectations.8 In addition, matching our survey findings requires sluggish wage adjustment.
-We model wage rigidity as infrequent nominal wage renegotiation in a Calvo (1983) fashion, calibrated to match our estimate of empirical pass-through as a moment.9 Finally, to capture the impact of inflation expectations on labor market actions, we assume that workers who cannot renegotiate their wages and who apply for other jobs due to higher inflation expectations generate an outside contract with certainty.
+Motivated by the observation that the provision of publicly available information moves consumers' expectations, which contrasts with a full-information rational expectations view of the world, we follow Mankiw and Reis (2002) and allow for sticky information in the inflation expectations formation process.
+We calibrate the degree of information stickiness to be consistent with the estimated effect that new information from treatments has on our respondents' inflation expectations.
+In addition, matching our survey findings requires sluggish wage adjustment.
+We model wage rigidity as infrequent nominal wage renegotiation in a Calvo (1983) fashion, calibrated to match our estimate of empirical pass-through as a moment.
+Finally, to capture the impact of inflation expectations on labor market actions, we assume that workers who cannot renegotiate their wages and who apply for other jobs due to higher inflation expectations generate an outside contract with certainty.
 This wage-push factor puts upward pressure on their nominal wage with the current employer, with an elasticity that we calibrate to match our empirical findings.